Cincinnati vs. Xavier: Sportsbook promo codes, odds, spread, over/under - December 9

 - Cincinnati has covered four times in seven matchups with a spread this season.

-- Bearcats games have gone over the point total five out of seven times this season.
+- So far this season, five out of the Bearcats' seven games have gone over the point total.

+- Xavier has won four games against the spread this year, while failing to cover four times.

-- Musketeers games have hit the over four out of eight times this season.
+- Musketeers games have hit the over four out of eight times this year.

 Xavier Futures Odds